Journal / Read

 As the name suggests, the Rolex Datejust has a window that shows the date and it is considered the first self-winding timepiece with a date window on the dial.
 This window which is magnified by a Cyclops lens is a standard feature of Datejust watches, making the classic watch highly recognizable.

-The Datejust is an extensive Rolex collection with several variants.
-In fact, it is considered one of Rolex’s biggest catalogs thanks to the numerous combinations of case sizes, materials, bezel types, and dial options.
-The Datejust comes in stainless steel, gold, or two-toned versions, with Jubilee, President, or Oyster bracelets.
+The Datejust collection is one of Rolex’s most extensive, offering a wide array of case sizes, materials, bezel styles, and dial options. he Datejust comes in stainless steel, gold, or two-toned versions, with Jubilee, President, or Oyster bracelets.
 The Bezel could also be fluted, polished, or diamond set with different dial color options.
+For a deeper look at how the Datejust compares to other models, explore our in-depth guides on the Rolex Datejust vs. Day Date and Rolex Datejust vs. Rolex Date.

 3. Rolex Air-King